isawzz/games/README.md

 - Type it: type a word given picture
 - Speak Up: speak a word given picture

+There is also a calibration test CALIBRATE for the user to set all the games to the right level

 run it online:
 goto: https://isawzz.github.io/speech-games-client/SIMA/